Arsenic-ATG/Awesome-Automations/Automations/Currency-converter/README.md

 This web app is exclusively made for converting different currency rates in a most simple and efficient manner.
 The best part of this web app is that it converts to current and live rates from one another which keeps you up-to-date with the current exchange rates.
-It supports upto 52 different currency rates from all over the globe.
+It supports up to 52 different currency rates from all over the globe.

 It fetches live exchange rates from an API from the website exchangerate-api.com and use it here.